UAE

 Legally, employees are not entitled to receive bonuses.
 However, employers can choose to give voluntary bonuses, which will be taxed as part of the employee's salary.

-In Dubai, employers usually handle payroll on a monthly basis, and many companies adhere to the following schedule:
+In UAE, employers usually handle payroll on a monthly basis, and many companies adhere to the following schedule:

-Employees in Dubai are not subject to income tax.
-However, some employees may be required to make social security contributions.
+Employees in UAE are not subject to income tax.
+However, some employees may be required to make social security (pension) contributions.

 A contract in the UAE must contain essential details, including the employee's name, start date, employment duration, job description, and termination conditions.